-As a matter of Delaware law, the fact that Plaintiff has a valid federal cause of action under the APA establishes that her claim is direct as a matter of law, without regard for the test set forth in Tooley.
+As a matter of Delaware law, the fact that Plaintiffs have a valid federal cause of action under the APA establishes that their claims are direct as a matter of law, without regard for the test set forth in Tooley.
 For as the Delaware Supreme Court recently made clear, Tooley should not be read as "a general statement requiring all claims, whether based on a tort, contract, or statutory cause of action (e.g., antitrust), to be brought derivatively whenever the corporation of which the plaintiff is a stockholder suffered the alleged harm."
 NAF Holdings, LLC v.
 Li & Fung (Trading) Ltd., 118 A.3d 175, 180 (Del.
 2015).
-But in all events, even if the Tooley test applies to Plaintiff's claims, those claims are still manifestly direct.
+But in all events, even if the Tooley test applies to Plaintiffs' claims, those claims are still manifestly direct.